achanta/HaarPSI/README.md

 returned may be slightly different from the one obtained from the original code.

 [2] The original code limits the gradient computation to 3 scales only.
 This is the case here too.
 But the code generalizes to a greater number of scales too.
+For higher scales the returned similarity value may exceed 1 by a little, which is an artifact of the method.

-[3] For a rather weak reason (viewing scale), in the original code, every input image is downsampled by 2 in both dimensions.
+[3] For a rather weak reason (namely, viewing scale), in the original code, every input image is downsampled by 2 in both dimensions.
 This is mimicked in this code.